 Following Reverend Parker’s retirement, Reverend Donald McPeek became only our fourth minister over a period of 60 years.
 He led us through the hectic nineties and brought the church into the twenty-first century.
 His time with us was marked by many renovations of our buildings, and he left the church in excellent spiritual, moral, and financial condition.
 Following Reverend McPeek’s retirement, Reverend Robert Meyer accepted the calling at Community Church of Fontana.
 After ten years of faithful leadership, Rev. Meyer retired in July 2012.

 On Sunday, November 17, 2013, Community Church approved a call to Rev. Ruth Costello to be our new full-time pastor.
-She began her ministry with us on January 1, 2014.
+She began her ministry with us on January 1, 2014 and retired after leading a final worship service with us on October 31, 2021.